Start Your Own Profitable Firewood Business

 How to Season Firewood

-If your wood is green it should be left out uncovered exposed to the sun and wind.
-Air circulation is a must when drying wood and direct sun will greatly speed drying.
-It is common for people to want to cover their wood pile with a firewood tarp but covering it too soon will only cause you problems.
+If your wood is green, it should be left out uncovered exposed to the sun and wind.
+Air circulation is a must when drying wood, direct sun will greatly speed drying.
+It is common for people to want to cover their wood pile with a firewood tarp, but covering it too soon will only cause you problems.

 The smaller your wood is the faster it will dry.
-Whole logs will take a long time to dry and in some cases may not ever fully dry.
-When you cut them into firewood lengths and split them you greatly increase the surface area where moisture can escape.
+Whole logs will take a long time to dry, in some cases may not ever fully dry.
+When you cut them into firewood lengths and split them, you greatly increase the surface area where moisture can escape.
 Splitting your wood will especially help it dry.
-The bark seals in moisture and when you split the pieces it opens them up so the moisture can evaporate.
+The bark seals in moisture, when you split the pieces it opens them up so the moisture can evaporate.

 Keep your wood off the ground.
 Wood will absorb moisture from the soil.

 Stacking will help by creating better air circulation.
 One long stack in direct sun is best.
-If you make multiple stacks side by side be sure and make at least a few inches of space between the stacks so air can flow between them.
+If you make multiple stacks side by side, be sure to leave at least a few inches of space between the stacks to allow air to flow between them.
 Learn how to stack firewood.

-If you stack it in a shed it will likely dry slower because it will be shaded from the sun and the walls may inhibit air flow.
-If you must store it in a shed make sure it’s well ventilated and stack the wood so air can flow between the stacks.
+If you stack it in a shed it will likely dry slower because it will be shaded from the sun, since the walls may inhibit air flow.
+If you must store it in a shed, make sure it’s well ventilated and stack the wood so air can flow between the stacks.
 Just know that it will probably dry slower than if it was out in the sun.

 Don’t cover your firewood pile with a firewood tarp or similar cover while it is still green or wet.
-This will just hold in moisture and encourage mold and decay.
+This will hold in moisture and encourage mold and decay.
+Wait until your wood is dry before covering it.
 If it rains, it doesn’t matter if the wood gets rained on.
-The surface water from the rain will dry fast, and believe it or not, according to many people, rain can help the wood dry.
-Wait until your wood is dry before covering it.
+The surface water from the rain will dry fast.

 I bought a 35 ton splitter from Tractor supply.
 After welding it up so I could use it with out it falling over. lol